alexandrachan7/CIS-9650-Group-1/README.md

 - What’s the distribution of 0 sale’s price?
 Is there any pattern that sale’s day related to a specific month or weekday?

 ## Approach:
+The code will be written in Python, mainly in Pandas environment.
+We play to build our code to run analysis based on different characteristics in the datasets.
+The program can be divided into two sections.
+In the first part, users will be requested to input information for the factors they are most interested in and the program will do the prediction accordingly.
+In the second, our program will do further analysis for real estate industry from different aspects, which will allow clients to have more information for their investment decisions.

 ## Datasets:
 ### Dataset I: “All Boroughs 2012 - 2019.csv”